 - a paging request triggered the establishment of the current NAS signalling connection; or

-- mobile terminated signalling has been received over the NAS signalling connection established due to initial registration or mobility and periodic registration update request.
+- the UE in 5GMM-CONNECTED mode receives mobile terminated signaling or downlink data over the user-plane.

 The UL NAS TRANSPORT message can be sent, if still necessary, when timer T3447 expires.